fcgan/Rebuttal/README.md

 This page shows some results of supplementary experiments in rebuttal period of IJCAI2019.
 Detail description can be seen in rebuttal content.

 ## The list of experiments is as below:
-> 1 cross-domain image generation
+> 1 Cross-domain image generation

-> 2 feature map visualization
+> 2 Feature map visualization

 > 3 t-SNE and PCA plots for different source objects